Academic English is an ideal bridge to Washington State University admission.

 - If you plan to travel outside of the United States before beginning study at WSU, request a temporary I-20 for your reentry to the United States.

 - Attend orientation.
 After the immigration check-in, the Office of International Programs will issue you a permanent WSU I-20.

-If you are transferring from another U.S. college or university to WSU, we recommend attending Transfer Orientation.
-However you can attend any orientation program that is convenient for you.
+If you are transferring from another U.S. college or university to WSU, we recommend attending Orientation.
+You can attend any orientation program that is convenient for you.

 If you have attended college or university outside the United States, we recommend that you bring course descriptions and syllabi (translated into English) with you.
 This will help us identify equivalent WSU courses for transfer credit.